Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Background

 \section{Background}

 We describe the problem setting for weak supervision (Section~\ref{sec:setup}).
 We introduce two general challenges in weak supervision that our approach using foundation model embeddings can mitigate.
 We then propose a model and explain its two stages---source quality estimation and pseudolabel inference (Section~\ref{sec:lm}).
-While our approach is compatible with multiple basic weak supervision techniques, we focus on the approach from \cite{fu2020fast}.
-We give a brief background on this estimation technique.
+We provide a brief background on the estimation technique from~\cite{fu2020fast}, on top of which we build our approach.